-Historical attractions of EthiopiaWritten by Super User
+Historical Attractions of EthiopiaWritten by Super User

 Ethiopia, the oldest independent nation in Africa, has a heritage dating back to the first century AD.
-Traders from Greece, Rome, Persia and Egypt knew of the riches of what is now Ethiopia, and by the first century AD, Axum was the capital of a great empire.
+Traders from Greece, Rome, Persia, and Egypt knew of the riches of what is now Ethiopia, and by the first century AD, Axum was the capital of a great empire.
 This realm became one of the first Christian lands of Africa.

-Late in the 10th Century, Axum declined and a new Zagwe dynasty, centered in what is now Lalibela, ruled the land.
-Axum, Lalibela and Gondar now provide the greatest historical legacy.
-It was in the 16th Century that the son of the great explorer Vasco da Gama came to Ethiopia.
+Late in the 10th century, Axum declined and a new Zagwe dynasty, centered in what is now Lalibela, ruled the land.
+Axum, Lalibela, and Gondar now provide the greatest historical legacy.
+It was in the 16th century that the son of the great explorer Vasco da Gama came to Ethiopia.
 He found a land of many kingdoms and provinces beset by feuds and war.

 The following are some of the major historical attractions:

-Axum: The cradle of Ethiopian Civilization"
+Axum: The "Cradle of Ethiopian Civilization"

-The beautiful city of Bahir Dar is set on the south-eastern shore of Lake Tana, the source of the mighty Blue Nile River.
-On the lake local fishermen still use papyrus boats to fish and get around the different islands.
-Bahir Dar is just 30 km from the spectacular Tis Issat Falls.
-Here the Blue Nile creates "Smoking Water" an awe-inspiring sight as it plunges into the gorge below.
-From Bahar Dar you can also explore some of the ancient island monasteries that have been built around Lake Tana.
-The 37 islands of Lake Tana shelter twenty monasteries — surviving remnants of an old, contemplative tradition.
-Because of their isolation, they were used to store treasures and religious relics from all parts of the country.
-The Lake’s monasteries are famous for their typical Ethiopian religious paintings, illuminated manuscripts, and other ancient church treasures.These include: Dek Stephanos with its priceless collections of icons, the remains of several medieval emperors, Kebran Gabriel and Ura Kidane Mehret with its famous frescoes.
+The beautiful city of Bahir Dar is set on the southeastern shore of Lake Tana, the source of the mighty Blue Nile River.
+On the lake, local fishermen still use papyrus boats to fish and get around the different islands.
+Bahir Dar is just 30 km from the spectacular Tis Isat Falls.
+Here the Blue Nile creates "Smoking Water" — an awe-inspiring sight as it plunges into the gorge below.
+From Bahar Dar, you can also explore some of the ancient island monasteries that have been built around Lake Tana.
+The 37 islands of Lake Tana shelter 20 monasteries — surviving remnants of an old, contemplative tradition.
+Because of their isolation, these monasteries were used to store treasures and religious relics from all parts of the country.
+The lake’s monasteries are famous for their typical Ethiopian religious paintings, illuminated manuscripts, and other ancient church treasures.
+The monasteries include Dek Stephanos, with its priceless collections of icons and remains of several medieval emperors, Kebran Gabriel, and Ura Kidane Mehret, famous for its frescoes.
 The colourful local market at Bahar Dar is alo very interesting for visitors.

 Gondar: The Camelot of Africa